pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 ### Get metadata for all channels

 Returns a paginated list of channel metadata.
-Optionally includes Custom.
+Optionally includes custom.

 #### Method(s)